LeonSong1995/MeDuSA/docs/documentation/06_Experiments.md

 Here are the code for runing analysis in MeDuSA manuscript.

 #### Data sets for experiments
-* Raw data can be downloaded through the link listed in the manuscript
+* Data can be downloaded through the link listed in the manuscript
-* [Simulated data and processed real data]

 #### Code for experiments
-* [Simulations][with examples on how to simulate the data]
+* [Simulations]
 * Real data analysis
   * [Esophagus Cancer Analysis with MeDuSA]
   * [Covid-19 Analysis with MeDuSA]